pritamkumarsharma011-rgb/lead_operating_system/README.md

 ## Solution
-We have 3 workflows to solve this problems (lead operating system, follow-up agent, lead qualification agent ) as i said this is not a any automation this is system i'll describe each workflow very detailed one by one
+We have 3 workflows to solve this problems (lead operating system, follow-up agent, lead qualification agent ) as i said this is not a any automation this is system that can be reused and the client also can change questions and options with ease. i'll describe each workflow very detailed one by one